DavidFBalcon/react_fun_chat/README.md

   c) Create an app with `heroku create -a {your_app_name}`
   d) Install postgres on heroku with `heroku addons:create heroku-postgresql:hobby-dev`
   e) Set your heroku app as a git remote via `heroku git:remote -a {your_app_name}`
+  f) Push your database into heroku:
+    i) Run `psql`, then type ALTER DATABASE posgres OWENER TO {your_SQL_USER};
+    ii) Type \l and ensure your superuser is the owner of the Postgres database. iii) Exit to terminal, then type `PGUSER={your_SQL_USER} heroku pg:push postgres DATABASE_URL` iv) Input password when prompted.
-  f) Push repository to heroku using `git push heroku master.`
+  g) Push repository to heroku using `git push heroku master.`
-  g) Open your app in your heroku dashboard.
+  h) Open your app in your heroku dashboard.
 ```
 ## Running the Program
 5. Run the code using the following: